marcolo-30/marcolo-30/README.md

-- 👋 Hi, I’m Marco Loaiza
+- 👋 Hi, I’m Marco Loaiza.
 - 👀 I’m interested in Internet of Things, Machine Learning, Data Analytics, Embedded Systems.
-- 🌱 I’m currently pursuing my PhD in ICT in the University of Calabria
+- 🌱 I’m currently pursuing my PhD in ICT in the University of Calabria.
 - 📫 How to reach me: maloaiza30@gmail.com

 <!---